 Implement agentic workflows that coordinate resources and processes across the terminal.
 Practical design patterns include:

-- •Resource agents: Cranes, yard tractors, and gate booths act as agents with state, intent, and policy rules to negotiate task assignments.
+- Resource agents: Cranes, yard tractors, and gate booths with state, intent, and policy rules to negotiate task assignments.

-- •Plan negotiation: Agents exchange commitments and adjust plans in response to real-time signals (delay, breakdown, or new vessel arrival).
+- Plan negotiation: Agents exchange commitments and adjust plans in real time.

-- •Conflict resolution: Central policy or distributed consensus to resolve competing requests, with safety constraints and human review where necessary.
+- Conflict resolution: Central policy or distributed consensus to resolve competing requests with safety constraints.

-- •Execution monitoring: Track plan adherence, detect deviations, and trigger re-planning autonomously or with operator input.
+- Execution monitoring: Track plan adherence and trigger re-planning when needed.

 Operational Excellence, Monitoring, and MLOps